Haley Kalil Kicks Off Birthday Celebration With Jaw-Dropping Topless Instagram Snap

 Others wished the bombshell happy birthday, although she does not actually celebrate her day until August 6.

 This is hardly the first time that Haley has shown off her impressive figure on social media.
-As The Inquisitr previously reported, the model shared another post that wowed her thousands of followers just as much as today’s.
-The upload included a short video clip from her S.I. rookie photo shoot in Kenya earlier this year, and saw her showing off her curvaceous backside again in a cheeky, bright orange one-piece swimsuit that did nothing but favors for her famous curves and sent her fans into an absolute frenzy.
+As The Inquisitr previously reported, the model shared another post that wowed her thousands of followers just as much as today’s update.
+The upload included a short video clip from her SI rookie photo shoot in Kenya earlier this year and saw her showing off her curvaceous backside again in a cheeky, bright orange one-piece swimsuit that did nothing but favors for her famous curves and sent her fans into an absolute frenzy.